section-engineering-education/engineering-education/content/articles/introduction-to-wand-library-in-python/index.md

 <!--more-->
 We will learn more about this module to understand how you can manipulate a single image into various forms.

 In this tutorial, we will take a deep look at what the Wand library is and how we can use it to work with images.
-We will also look at a few examples, where we will learn about its unique features and applications.
+We will also look at a few examples where we will learn about its unique features and applications.

 ### Prerequisites
 The reader should have some basic knowledge of Python and must have Python installed in their local machine.